Our Social Responsibility

 Each year our Nursery children and their parents collect food donations for Readifood Refugee Relief.
 Readifood is Reading's food bank which currently delivers around 120 Emergency Food Parcels every week to families and individuals across the greater Reading area.

-In 2016, the whole Dolphin community undertook a Reverse Advent Calendar, bringing in different items every day of Advent up until the end of term.
-Over 200 goods were collected and delivered by our pupils to the Wokingham Foodbank.
+Since 2016, the whole Dolphin community has undertaken a Reverse Advent Calendar, bringing in different items every day of Advent up until the end of term and then delivered by our pupils to the Wokingham Foodbank.